Christiana Figueres, Former Executive Secretary, UN Climate Convention

 Through the Climate Opportunity Ideas Factory we are encouraging, supporting and facilitating these leaders as they address the challenges and opportunities that the climate revolution will bring.
 The Climate Opportunity Ideas Factory will continue meet regularly and we are excited to work towards bringing innovative ideas into reality as we approach COP26 Glasgow in November 2021.

-We would like to thank the many organisations involved in supporting this exciting and unique project, particularly our 2020 Programme Supporters and Founder Members.
+We would like to thank the many organisations involved in supporting this exciting and unique project, particularly our 2021–2022 supporters.